-Donating Your Mother’s Pooh Bear Collectibles
+Donating Your Mom’s Winnie the Pooh Collectibles

-Selling Pooh Collectibles
+Selling Pooh Bear Collectibles

-Donate Winnie the Pooh Items
+Donate Winnie the Pooh Collectibles

 You could donate any plush to a King County children’s place.
 However, many places only accept items that are new, in the original boxes and are 5 years old or newer.
-Plus, your Mother really took care of the plush and displayed them.
+Plus, your Grandmother really took care of the plush and displayed them.
 Some people have a hard time with a plush collectible becoming a plush child toy.

-Donate Your Grandma’s Pooh Bear Collection to the Guinness World Record Largest Pooh Collection & Make It Part of History
+Donate Your Great Aunt’s Winnie the Pooh Collection to the Guinness World Record Largest Pooh Collection & Make It Part of History

 My answer is absolutely!
 I am always honored and humbled to – in my words – “to take care of their collection”.

 If I am talking to the King County collector and owner I let them know which numbers their items will be in the Guinness World Record Largest Pooh Collection.
-Their items becomes part of history vs. being sold for a buck at a rummage sale.
+Their collection becomes part of history vs. being sold for a buck at a rummage sale.
 I let them know I will showcase their donated items along with mine.
-I consider their items as THEIR collection in my database.
+I consider their collectibles as THEIR collection in my database.

 When someone donates Winnie the Pooh Collectibles I think it makes people feel better which I am happy for.
 Letting go of “things” can be hard for a collector and owners and even sometimes for family members.
 As much as we don’t want to be labeled as “materialistic” – things we buy and collect can have sentimental attachments and it’s those feelings that we are attached to probably more than the items.
 People remember where they were when they received an item, who they were with or even where in their life cycle they were.
 They don’t want those memories to vanish with the collection.
-You can put a price tag on a plush or statue but you can’t put a value on happiness.
+You can put a price tag on a T-Shirt or book but you can’t put a value on happiness.

 Deb Hoffmann - 414-708-0633